Evolution of networks with multiple junctions: The behavior of the flow at a singular time

-\begin{prop} If {\bf{M1}} is true, every multi--point of the network $\SS_T$ is either a regular triple junction or an end--point of $\SS_t$ or \begin{itemize} \item a $4$--point where the four concurring curves have opposite exterior unit tangent vectors in pairs and form angles of $120/60$ degrees between them -- {\em collapse of a curve in the ``interior'' of $\SS_t$}, \item a $2$--point at an end--point of the network $\SS_t$ where the two concurring curves form an angle of $120$ degrees among them -- {\em collapse of the curve getting to such end--point of $\SS_t$}. \end{itemize}
+\begin{prop} If {\bf{M1}} holds and $\SS_t=\bigcup_{i=1}^n\gamma^i([0,1],t)$ is the curvature flow of a regular network in $\Omega$ with fixed end--points in a maximal time interval $[0,T)$ such that the curvature is uniformly bounded along the flow, then the networks $\SS_t$, up to reparametrization proportional to arclength, converge in $C^1$ to some degenerate regular network $\widehat{\SS}_T=\bigcup_{i=1}^n\widehat{\gamma}^i_T([0,1])$ in $\Omega$, as $t\to T$.\\ The non--degenerate curves of $\widehat{\SS}_T$ belong to $C^1\cap W^{2,\infty}$ and they are smooth outside the multi--points.
+Moreover, denoting with $\SS_T$ the $C^1$ network described by the family of the non--degenerate curves of $\widehat{\SS}_T$, every multi--point of the $\SS_T$ is either a regular triple junction or an end--point of $\SS_t$ or \begin{itemize} \item a $4$--point where the four concurring curves have opposite exterior unit tangent vectors in pairs and form angles of $120/60$ degrees between them -- {\em collapse of a curve in the ``interior'' of $\SS_t$}, \item a $2$--point at an end--point of the network $\SS_t$ where the two concurring curves form an angle of $120$ degrees among them -- {\em collapse of the curve getting to such end--point of $\SS_t$}. \end{itemize}